pitkant/fennica/inst/examples/20170201-manuscript.md

-### Fig. 8: Riksdagar Fennica
+### Fig. 8: Riksdagar: Fennica

 ![plot of chunk riksdar_fennica](20170201_manuscript/riksdar_fennica-1.png)

 ---

-### Fig 9A: Fennica - Publishers in Swedish University towns (and Finland)
+### Fig 9A: Fennica: Publishers in Swedish University towns (and Finland)

 ![plot of chunk publishers2-finland](20170201_manuscript/publishers2-finland-1.png)

-### Fig 9B: Kungliga - Publishers in Swedish University towns (and Finland)
+### Fig 9B: Kungliga: Publishers in Swedish University towns (and Finland)

 ![plot of chunk kungliga9b](20170201_manuscript/kungliga9b-1.png)

-### Fig 10: Publications in Vaasa in Fennica, 1750-1828, with percentage of all books that were not published by the printing house of the court
+### Fig 10: Publications in Vaasa in Fennica, 1750-1828

+With percentage of all books that were not published by the printing house of the court.

 ![plot of chunk publishers4-fennica](20170201_manuscript/publishers4-fennica-1.png)